The children’s welfare in all areas is very important to us at St Matthew’s.

 St Matthew’s uses trained professionals from external providers to offer ‘play therapy’ and counselling sessions for children.
 The schools Needs team will discuss the children who they feel will benefit from play therapy or counselling and then this is discussed with parents before the intervention starts.

 Children in St Matthew’s are able to reap the benefits of attending Forest School.
-We have a small forest area on site which has been used throughout the covid pandemic however we will look to return to the Forest School facility located in private woods in Langton Green village accessed via minibus.
+We have a small forest area on site and access to a Forest School facility located in private woods in Langton Green village accessed via minibus for occasional use.
 These sessions are led by a highly skilled, fully trained, Forest School Teacher.
 As this is an outdoor learning experience we would request that all children come to school prepared to change fully into a warm tracksuit/ appropriate warm clothing, wellington boots and bring a waterproof jacket.
 There is cover for the children should it rain, however it is essential that children are warm and dry in order for them to participate fully in this exciting learning experience.

 Family Liaison Officer